xerolinux/XeroHub/content/posts/nvidia-560xx/index.md

 {{< article link="/posts/downgrade-tool/" >}}

 Since you are stuck on a black screen, with no way to get to the desktop, all you can do in this case is switch to the **TTY** via `CTRL+ALT+F3`.
-Once there we need to downgrade drivers to R555.
+Once there we need to downgrade drivers to whatever previous working ones were.

 - **Install Downgrade :**